-All branches of the armed forces may receive the Medal of Honor.
-There are three versions of the medal: one for the Army, one for the Air Force and one for the Navy, Marine Corps and Coast Guard.
+Soldiers from all branches of the armed forces may receive the Medal of Honor.
+There are three versions of the medal: one for the Army, one for the Air Force, and one for the Navy, Marine Corps, and Coast Guard.

 The actual medal awarded has changed over time.
 Today, the Army Medal of Honor is a gold star surrounded by a wreath under an eagle on a bar with the word “valor" inscribed on it.
 It hangs from a light blue silk neckband.
 The other versions of the medal are very similar to the Army version.